top of page

 Now we can generate a new Java project that uses maven by running:

-pulumi new java --force
+pulumi new java --name oci-vm-provider --force

 <dependency>